danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

   end
 ```

-Running `fastlane setup_xcode` will now run `brew bundle` AND copy code snippets.
+Running `fastlane setup_xcode` will thus now run `brew bundle` AND copy snippets.
-This means that we have a way to setup Xcode that we can extend to do more stuff
+This means that we now have a way to setup Xcode, that we can easily extend with
-whenever we need it to, which means that developers can setup the required Xcode
-environment with a single command.
+more tasks whenever we need.

 ## Conclusion

-Using shell scripts, dependency managers and Fastlane to setup Xcode is a simple
+Using shell scripts, dependency managers and Fastlane is a simple and convenient
-and convenient way to let your team automatically keep your environments in sync.
-Tools like `swiftlint` makes it easy to enfore common conventions, while snippets
+way to setup Xcode with a single command.
+Tools like `swiftlint` makes it easy to
+enforce common conventions, while Xcode snippets can be used to generate text and
-make it easy to write non-compiled text and comments that follow a desired format.
+comments that should follow a desired format.

 Feel free to check out [my OS X setup script](https://github.com/danielsaidi/osx)
 for some example scripts and snippets and let me know if you have any questions